Go Back

 • Let the balls stand on the countertop, covered with a kitchen towel, for 10 minutes.
 Meanwhile, oil a standard eight-inch loaf pan.
 Place the four balls side by side in the pan so they are touching each other.

-• If you want a shiny top, mix the remaining 2 tablespoon milk with a tablespoon of aquafaba and some salt and apply to the top of the brioche.
+• For a shiny top, mix the optional "egg" wash or glaze ingredients in a small bowl and apply to the top of the brioche with a brush.
 Do this once more just before putting the loaf in the oven.

 • Once the loaf has risen and domed over the pan (about 90 minutes), place in a preheated 375 degree oven and bake for 30 minutes.

-• Remove the loaf pan and let it cool on a rack until it can be handled.
+• Remove the loaf pan and let it cool on a rack until it can be handled, about 30 minutes.
 Remove the loaf from the pan and let it cool thoroughly on a rack.
 Serve.

 Notes